 Comically reacting to things in an over-the-top manner.
-Whether it's anger, sadness, fear, joy, or other emotions, those will be played Up to Eleven
+Whether it's anger, sadness, fear, joy, or other emotions, those will be played up to extremes for Rule of Funny.

 The basis is that since a lot of comedy is exaggeration, it includes exaggerating how people feel and react to things.

 But this isn't always easy to do.
 If done wrong, it can seem like yelling and mugging just for the sake of it.
 If done right, it can make a memorable performance.

 One of the distinctions of Anime, Manga, and Animesque works is showing varying silly visual ways in which characters react, from giant heads to Fireball Eyeballs.
 Similarly, some stand up comics work themselves into an angry state as part of the act.
 A Caustic Critic can also act like the Suckiness Is Painful of a work has made them apoplectic.

 A Sub-Trope of Chewing the Scenery.
 A Super-Trope to Lost Food Grievance, Misophonia Gag, and Screaming at Squick.
 A Sister Trope to The Comically Serious (playing under reactions for laughs) and Melodrama (overreacting for drama).
 A supertrope to Overdramatic Dating Commotion, where everyone who knows two characters thinks they're a couple and lose their minds over this with over-the-top reactions.